-The focus of the expertise group Clinical Psychology and Experimental Psychopathology is on explaining key features of psychopathology, that are shared by many of the psychiatric disorders and to translate our findings into clinical applications.
-Accordingly, we follow a trans-diagnostic approach with a current focus on cognitive-motivational processes and interpersonal functioning.
+The focus of the research unit Clinical Psychology and Experimental Psychopathology is on explaining shared key features of mental disorders, translating our findings into clinical applications, and testing psychological interventions in clinical practice.
+Accordingly, we follow a trans-diagnostic approach with a current focus on cognitive-behavioral processes and interpersonal functioning.

-A main goal of our research is to explain the origin, persistence, and recurrent nature of these apparently uncontrollable symptoms; identify risk factors for the development of these symptoms; and to design / test interventions that may help to reduce or prevent the occurrence of these symptoms across disorders.
+A main goal of our research is to explain the origin, persistence, and recurrence of symptoms of psychopathology; identify risk factors for the development of these symptoms; and to design and test interventions that may help to reduce or prevent the occurrence of these symptoms across disorders.

-- combine (quasi)experimental lab research with more naturalistic studies using Ecological Momentary Assessment (EMA);
+• conduct both experimental lab studies as well as more naturalistic studies using Ecological Momentary Assessment (EMA);

-- are involved in many clinical studies partly based on structural collaborations with Mental Health Institutions (MHIs) such as the in- and outpatient clinic GGZ-Drenthe (e.g., psychotic disorders section) and the University Centre for Child and Adolescent Psychiatry Accare (e.g., anxiety and mood disorders section, eating disorders section).
+• are involved in many clinical studies including randomized controlled trials and single case experimental designs.
+These studies are commonly conducted in structural collaboration with Mental Health Institutions (MHIs) such as GGZ-Drenthe, Lentis and the University Centre for Child and Adolescent Psychiatry Accare (e.g., anxiety and OCD section, eating disorders section)

-To strengthen the link between basic research and clinical practice, part of our faculty combines their university appointment with a position in a MHI; in addition, part of our PhD students follow a scientist-practitioner-track combining research, patient care, and clinical training, and who are jointly financed by MHIs and research funds.
+To strengthen the link between basic research and clinical practice, many of our faculty members combine their university appointment with a position in a MHI; in addition, some of our PhD students follow a scientist-practitioner-track (combining research, patient care, and clinical training) funded jointly by MHIs and research grants.

-Furthermore, group members have prominent positions in several professional organisations such as the Dutch Society for Behavioural and Cognitive Therapies; participate in several of the national multidisciplinary guideline committees (anxiety disorders, depression, childhood depression, somatoform disorders, early psychosis, dissociative disorders and trauma- and stress-factor related disorders); and chair the Post Master education for both Health Psychologists and Clinical Psychologists.
+Furthermore, faculty members have prominent positions in several professional organizations such as the Dutch Association for Behavioural and Cognitive Therapies; participate in several of the national multidisciplinary guideline committees (anxiety disorders, somatoform disorders, dissociative disorders, trauma- and stress-factor related disorders, and grief); and are involved in the postmaster education for both Health Care Psychologists and Clinical Psychologists (GZ-opleiding / KP-opleiding).